Frequently Asked Questions

 What is the license granting process and who is involved in it?

-The Maritime Administration (MARAD), working in conjunction with the U.S. Coast Guard (USCG), administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable state agencies.
+The Maritime Administration, working in conjunction with the U.S. Coast Guard, administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable state agencies.
 MARAD is also charged with confirming the ability of the applicant to meet the financial requirements of the Deepwater Port Act, including the posting of the required bonds, as well as governing crew requirements for vessels.

-The USCG is instrumental in developing the environmental and marine navigation aspects of the application review process and in confirming compliance with all environmental regulations as stipulated by National Environmental Policy Act (NEPA).
+The U.S. Coast Guard is instrumental in developing the environmental and marine navigation aspects of the application review process and in confirming compliance with all environmental regulations as stipulated by National Environmental Policy Act.

-Beyond MARAD and the USCG, the U.S. Environmental Protection Agency (EPA) and Department of Commerce's National Oceanic and Atmospheric Administration (NOAA) and National Marine Fisheries Service (NMFS) have responsibilities to make recommendations regarding potential impacts of the proposed facilities on the environment in accordance with NEPA regulations, to which the port facilities are subject.
+Beyond the Maritime Administration and the U.S. Coast Guard, the U.S. Environmental Protection Agency; the Department of Commerce's National Oceanic and Atmospheric Administration and the National Marine Fisheries Service have responsibilities to make recommendations regarding potential impacts of the proposed facilities on the environment in accordance with the National Environmental Policy Act, to which the port facilities are subject.

-The Department of the Interior's (DOI) Fish and Wildlife Services (FWS) is responsible for protecting and conserving migratory birds, endangered species, marine mammals, and interjurisdictional fish.
-DOI’s Bureau of Safety and Environmental Enforcement (BSEE) governs the safety, environment, and energy resources in the ocean.
-Applicants for Federal licenses are required to consult with the FWS and BSEE to comply with certain environmental and ocean management regulations.
+The U.S. Fish and Wildlife Services is responsible for protecting and conserving migratory birds, endangered species, marine mammals, and fish.
+The Bureau of Safety and Environmental Enforcement governs the safety, environment, and energy resources in the ocean.
+Applicants for Federal licenses are required to consult with the U.S. Fish and Wildlife and the Bureau of Safety and Environmental Enforcement to comply with certain environmental and ocean management regulations.

-MARAD, working through the DOI, Bureau of Ocean Energy Management (which governs right of ways and lease block issuance) and the Department of Energy, provides insight into the benefits and consequences of the proposed facilities to the nation's energy needs.
+The Maritime Administration, working through the Bureau of Ocean Energy Management (which governs right of ways and lease block issuance) and the Department of Energy, provides insight into the benefits and consequences of the proposed facilities to the nation's energy needs.

 The U.S. Department of State provides counsel in the reconciliation of safety and environmental requirements with respect to international obligations.